sophi-li/OKRs-self-learning/README.md

 ## Acknowledgments
 Inspiration for this repo is from Jwasham's [Coding Interview University](https://github.com/jwasham/coding-interview-university).

-Thank you to my friends and community who have supported me throughout my journey and helped guide me to many of the resources listed above:
+Thank you to my friends and community who have supported, encouraged, and inspired me throughout my journey.
+And who have also helped guide me to many of the resources listed above:

-Michelle, Alex, Diana, Scarlett, Andy, Mimi, Cat, Eric, Rachel, Donald, William, Melissa, Jessica, Mark, Andrik, Valerie, Audrei, Dani, Katie
+Michelle, Alex, Diana, Scarlett, Andy, Mimi, Cat, Eric, Rachel, Donald, William, Melissa, Jessica, Mark, Andrik, Valerie, Audrei, Dani, Kate, Rafael, Ola, Ming, Chance, Jim, Tilde, Estelle, Yanet, Lori